Digital Wallet

 }'

-The ledger is a consistent source of truth for your user transactions and balances at scale.
-For example, you can query the ledger for a user's wallet balance in order to display it in your app.
+Modern Treasury’s Ledger serves as your consistent source of truth for your user transactions and balances at scale.
+For example, you'll query the Ledger for a user's wallet balance in order to display it in their app experience when they log in.

-When Jane wants to see her wallet balance, your app can query the Ledgers API:
+When Jane wants to see her wallet balance, your app can query the Ledgers API, using just the UUID for Jane’s user wallet account.

 curl --request GET \